andlo/mycroft-skills-list-gitbook/skills/minecraft-server-status-skill.retrodaredevil.md

 ---
-description: 'Tells you the status of your favorite Minecraft Servers'
+description: Tells you the status of your favorite Minecraft Servers
 ---

 ### _minecraft-server-status-skill.retrodaredevil_